Question: Will Christians be on earth when the

 in those days, after that tribulation, the sun shall be darkened, and

 the moon shall not give her light, And the stars of heaven shall fall,

 and the powers that are in heaven shall be shaken.

-And then shall they see the Son of man coming in the clouds with great power and glory.
+And then shall they see the Son of man coming in the clouds with great